sergey-dryabzhinsky/libmd5-go/README.md

 ```

 ## Reason
-Not found library with only one function, so I tryed by myself.
+Not found library with only one functionality, so I tryed make it by myself.

 ## Result
 Slightly faster file reading than `md5sum` command.